zenite-docs/zenite-docs.github.io/endpoints/cors.md

 By default, endpoints allow all CORS origins.

-To configure CORS to only allow specific origins, uncheck "Allow all Origins" checkbox and enter the allowed origin addresses in the input field below, in the following format (one address per line):
+To configure CORS to only allow specific origins, uncheck `Allow all Origins` checkbox and enter the allowed origin addresses in the input field below, in the following format (one address per line):

 ```
 https://example1.com
 https://example2.com
 ```

-Save the settings by clicking the "Save" button.
+Save the settings by clicking the `Save` button.